Types of Nursing Home Abuse Injuries & Symptoms

 - New Illnesses: Physical and mental strain on the body can also cause physical abuse victims to catch new diseases or illnesses.
 Unfortunately, it can be very challenging to directly link a new illness to physical abuse.

-- Worsened Existing Conditions: In addition to new injuries or illness, physical trauma can also worsen pre-existing health issues, as it prevents the body from properly taking care of itself.
+- Worsened Existing Conditions: In addition to new injuries or illnesses, physical trauma can also worsen pre-existing health issues.
+This is because physical trauma prevents the body from properly taking care of itself.

 Nursing Home Neglect

 The difference between physical abuse and neglect is usually intent, although both can have equally devastating impacts.
 Many symptoms of neglect overlap with the physical abuse symptoms outlined above.

 In addition to physical abuse symptoms, signs of elder neglect include: